U.S. Bancorp (NYSE:USB) Shares Sold by Marquette Asset Management LLC

 Marquette Asset Management LLC trimmed its stake in shares of U.S. Bancorp (NYSE:USB) by 14.0% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 2,332 shares of the financial services provider’s stock after selling 379 shares during the quarter.
 Marquette Asset Management LLC’s holdings in U.S. Bancorp were worth $133,000 at the end of the most recent quarter.

 Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
 6 Meridian acquired a new position in U.S. Bancorp during the 1st quarter worth $3,221,000.
-Park Avenue Securities LLC grew its stake in U.S. Bancorp by 337.8% during the 1st quarter.
-Park Avenue Securities LLC now owns 60,305 shares of the financial services provider’s stock worth $3,335,000 after purchasing an additional 46,532 shares in the last quarter.
-Boston Trust Walden Corp grew its stake in U.S. Bancorp by 28.3% during the 1st quarter.
-Boston Trust Walden Corp now owns 1,659,254 shares of the financial services provider’s stock worth $91,773,000 after purchasing an additional 366,435 shares in the last quarter.
-BOKF NA grew its stake in U.S. Bancorp by 6.9% during the 1st quarter.
-BOKF NA now owns 197,155 shares of the financial services provider’s stock worth $10,905,000 after purchasing an additional 12,690 shares in the last quarter.
-Finally, Hi Line Capital Management LLC grew its stake in U.S. Bancorp by 17.0% during the 1st quarter.
-Hi Line Capital Management LLC now owns 138,212 shares of the financial services provider’s stock worth $7,703,000 after purchasing an additional 20,115 shares in the last quarter.
+Park Avenue Securities LLC boosted its position in shares of U.S. Bancorp by 337.8% during the 1st quarter.
+Park Avenue Securities LLC now owns 60,305 shares of the financial services provider’s stock worth $3,335,000 after acquiring an additional 46,532 shares in the last quarter.
+Boston Trust Walden Corp boosted its position in shares of U.S. Bancorp by 28.3% during the 1st quarter.
+Boston Trust Walden Corp now owns 1,659,254 shares of the financial services provider’s stock worth $91,773,000 after acquiring an additional 366,435 shares in the last quarter.
+BOKF NA boosted its position in shares of U.S. Bancorp by 6.9% during the 1st quarter.
+BOKF NA now owns 197,155 shares of the financial services provider’s stock worth $10,905,000 after acquiring an additional 12,690 shares in the last quarter.
+Finally, Hi Line Capital Management LLC boosted its position in shares of U.S. Bancorp by 17.0% during the 1st quarter.
+Hi Line Capital Management LLC now owns 138,212 shares of the financial services provider’s stock worth $7,703,000 after acquiring an additional 20,115 shares in the last quarter.
 74.12% of the stock is owned by hedge funds and other institutional investors.

 Several research analysts have recently issued reports on USB shares.
-Credit Suisse Group upped their price objective on U.S. Bancorp from $57.00 to $58.00 and gave the stock a “neutral” rating in a research report on Friday, July 16th.
-Odeon Capital Group cut U.S. Bancorp from a “buy” rating to a “hold” rating in a research report on Monday, July 19th. upped their price objective on U.S. Bancorp from $63.00 to $65.00 in a research report on Wednesday, April 21st.
-Oppenheimer upped their price objective on U.S. Bancorp from $70.00 to $73.00 and gave the stock an “outperform” rating in a research report on Friday, July 16th.
-Finally, JPMorgan Chase & Co. upped their price objective on U.S. Bancorp from $60.00 to $64.50 and gave the stock an “overweight” rating in a research report on Monday, May 3rd.
+Morgan Stanley upped their price objective on U.S. Bancorp from $60.00 to $62.00 and gave the stock an “equal weight” rating in a research report on Thursday.
+Bank of America raised U.S. Bancorp from an “underperform” rating to a “neutral” rating and upped their price objective for the stock from $58.00 to $62.00 in a research report on Monday, April 12th.
+Odeon Capital Group downgraded U.S. Bancorp from a “buy” rating to a “hold” rating in a report on Monday, July 19th.
+Compass Point boosted their target price on U.S. Bancorp from $59.00 to $61.00 and gave the company a “neutral” rating in a report on Tuesday, May 18th.
+Finally, JPMorgan Chase & Co. boosted their target price on U.S. Bancorp from $60.00 to $64.50 and gave the company an “overweight” rating in a report on Monday, May 3rd.
 Six analysts have rated the stock with a hold rating, seven have given a buy rating and one has issued a strong buy rating to the company.
 The stock has an average rating of “Buy” and an average target price of $62.23.

 U.S. Bancorp (NYSE:USB) last issued its earnings results on Wednesday, July 14th.
 The financial services provider reported $1.28 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.14 by $0.14.
 The business had revenue of $5.78 billion during the quarter, compared to the consensus estimate of $5.62 billion.
 U.S. Bancorp had a return on equity of 15.18% and a net margin of 29.83%.
 The company’s revenue for the quarter was up .2% on a year-over-year basis.
 During the same period in the prior year, the business posted $0.41 EPS.
 Equities analysts expect that U.S. Bancorp will post 4.96 EPS for the current fiscal year.